shaunsmith/accs-cache-client-api-examples/README.md

 Java Caching
 ------------

-The Application Cache was initially released with a language independent REST API, but to make it easier for Java applications to leverage caching a new native Java API was created.
-In addition to simplifying cache usage from Java, the API also adds the option of [GRPC](http://www.grpc.io/) for efficient data transfer between caches and clients.
-The client API is an open source framework with sources hosted on [GitHub](https://github.com/oracle/accs-caching-java-sdk) and binaries both directly downloadable and available through Maven Central.
+The Application Cache was initially released with a language independent REST API, but to make it easier for Java applications to leverage caching a new native Java client library created.
+In addition to simplifying cache usage from Java, the library also adds the option of [GRPC](http://www.grpc.io/) for efficient data transfer between caches and clients.
+The client library is an open source framework with sources hosted on [GitHub](https://github.com/oracle/accs-caching-java-sdk) and binaries both directly downloadable and available through Maven Central.

-To introduce the Java client API I'll go over usage basics in the context of a simple example and then show how to deploy that example code to Application Container Cloud.
+To introduce the Java client library I'll go over usage basics in the context of a simple example and then show how to deploy that example code to Application Container Cloud.

 Background
 ----------

-My assumption is that you're familiar with the features of the Application Cache and I'm just going to focus on the Java client API.
+My assumption is that you're familiar with the features of the Application Cache and I'm just going to focus on the Java client library.
 If you're not familiar with the ACCS Application Cache yet you can learn more with with the following resources:

 * [Using Caches in Oracle Application Container Cloud Service](http://docs.oracle.com/en/cloud/paas/app-container-cloud/cache/index.html)
 * Tutorial: [Create a Java application using the Caching REST API in Oracle Application Container Cloud Service](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/apaas/java/java-accs-caching-basic/java-accs-caching-basic.html)